Prof James Wilsdon

 |Post:||Professor of Science & Democracy (SPRU - Science Policy Research Unit)|

 |International:||+44 1273 876581|

 |download vCarddownload vCard to your mobile|

-My research interests at SPRU include the role of evidence and expertise in policymaking; the politics of scientific advice; public engagement in research; and science and innovation policy in the UK, China and other emerging economies.
-I am also the Co-Convenor of our MSc programme in Science and Technology Policy.
+My research interests include the role of evidence & expertise in policymaking; the politics and practice of scientific advice; interdisciplinarity, particularly between natural and social sciences; science and innovation policy in the UK, EU and China; and public engagement in research.

-From 2008 to 2011, I was the founding Director of the Science Policy Centre at the Royal Society, the UK’s national academy of science, where I coordinated a series of influential studies on topics such as geoengineering, food security, science diplomacy, open science, and the prospects for science in the Islamic world.
-I also led the Royal Society's evidence gathering and advocacy for investment in research through the 2010 UK General Election and subsequent Spending Review.
+From 2008 to 2011, I was founding director of the Science Policy Centre at the Royal Society, the UK’s national academy of sciences, where I coordinated a series of influential studies on topics such as geoengineering, food security, science diplomacy and open science.
+I also led the Royal Society's evidence gathering and advocacy for investment in research through the 2010 UK General Election and Spending Review.

-I've researched and written widely on science policy, emerging technologies and the globalization of research, and my main publications include The Scientific Century (Royal Society, 2010), New frontiers in science diplomacy (Royal Society, 2010), The Atlas of Ideas (Demos, 2007), China: the next science superpower?
+I've researched and written widely on science and innovation policy.
+My main publications include Future Directions for Scientific Advice in Europe (CSaP, 2015); China's Absorptive State: research, innovation and the prospects for China-UK collaboration (Nesta, 2013); Future Directions for Scientific Advice in Whitehall (CSaP/Alliance for Useful Evidence, 2013); The Scientific Century (Royal Society, 2010), New frontiers in science diplomacy (Royal Society, 2010), The Atlas of Ideas (Demos, 2007), China: the next science superpower?
 (Demos, 2007), The Public Value of Science (Demos, 2005), See-through Science (Demos, 2004) and Digital Futures (Earthscan, 2001).

-I took my first degree in philosophy and theology at Oxford University, followed by a master's degree in sustainable development and a doctorate in technology policy from Middlesex University.
+I took my first degree in philosophy and theology at St Peter's College, University of Oxford, followed by a master's degree in sustainable development and a doctorate in technology policy from Middlesex University.